Samoa: Government and politics

 The 1960 constitution, which formally came into force with independence from New Zealand in 1962, builds on the British pattern of parliamentary democracy, modified to take account of Samoan customs.
 The national modern Government of Samoa is referred to as the Malo.

-Fiame Mata'afa Faumuina Mulinu'u II, one of the four highest-ranking paramount chiefs in the country, became Samoa's first Prime Minister.
-Two other paramount chiefs at the time of independence were appointed joint heads of state for life.
-Tupua Tamasese Mea'ole died in 1963, leaving Malietoa Tanumafili II sole head of state until his death on 11 May 2007.
-The next Head of State was Tui Atua Tupua Tamasese Efi, who was elected by the legislature on 17 June 2007 for a fixed five-year term, and was re-elected unopposed in July 2012.
-He was succeeded by Tuimalealiifano Va'aletoa Sualauvi II in 2017.
-Tuimaleali’ifano was reappointed for a second term of five years in 2022.
+The head of state of Samoa is known as the O le Ao o le Malo in Samoan, and since its establishment only paramount chiefs have held the office.
+The current head of state is Tuimalealiʻifano Vaʻaletoʻa Sualauvi II, who was elected by the legislature in 2017 and again in 2022.

-The unicameral legislature (the Fono) consists of 51 members serving 5-year terms.
+The Legislative Assembly or Fono is the unicameral legislature, consisting of 51 members serving five year terms.
 Forty-nine are matai title-holders elected from territorial districts by Samoans; the other two are chosen by non-Samoans with no chiefly affiliation on separate electoral rolls.
-At least, 10% of the MPs are women.
+At least ten per cent of the MPs must be women.
 Universal suffrage was adopted in 1990, but only chiefs (matai) may stand for election to the Samoan seats.
-There are more than 25,000 matais in the country, about 5% of whom are women.
-The prime minister, chosen by a majority in the Fono, is appointed by the head of state to form a government.
-The prime minister's choices for the 12 cabinet positions are appointed by the head of state, subject to the continuing confidence of the Fono.
+There are more than 25,000 matais in the country, about five per cent of whom are women.
+The prime minister, chosen by a majority in the assembly, is appointed by the head of state to form a government.
+The prime minister's choices for the 12 cabinet positions are appointed by the head of state, subject to the continuing confidence of the legislative assembly.
+Since 2025, Laʻauli Leuatea Schmidt has served as prime minister, while Auapaʻau Mulipola Aloitafua has been speaker of the Legislative Assembly.